codedstructure/editfile/readme.rst

 For example, ``notes <tab>`` above would result in a completion containing at least ``testing``.
 This is a useful way of checking which sub-files exist for each editfile command.

+If options (-a, -l, -f) are given, then tab completion still occurs after the option, for example ``notes -l <tab>`` will still auto-complete the notes sub-files.

 Direct use of 'editfile'
 ------------------------